Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 4. Predictive Analytics in Insurance Claims

-Automating insurance claims processing was a huge step forward as insurers continue their digital transformations.
-Given that claims are the part of the insurance lifecycle that has the highest percentage of attempted fraud, it is one of the first places companies are looking to integrate AI fraud detection and predictive analytics claims solutions.
+Automating insurance claims processing was a huge step forward as insurers continued their digital transformations.
+Given that claims are part of the insurance lifecycle that has the highest percentage of attempted fraud, it is one of the first places companies are looking to integrate AI fraud detection and predictive analytics claims solutions.

 While legacy insurers are integrating data science solutions into their legacy claims process, companies like Lemonade are starting with an AI/behavioral-first approach.